tomasborrella/Disaster-response-pipeline/README.md

 ## Instructions

-1. Run the following commands in the project's root directory to set up your database and model.
+1. Run the following commands in the project's root directory to set up database and model:

-    - To run ETL pipeline that cleans data and stores in database `python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db`
+    - To run ETL pipeline that cleans data and stores in database

+        `python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db`
-    - To run ML pipeline that trains classifier and saves `python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl`
+    - To run ML pipeline that trains classifier and saves it as pickle

+        `python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl`
-    - To generate wordcloud image with most relevant words in the training sets `python helpers/generate_wordcloud.py`
+    - To generate word cloud image with most relevant words in the training sets

+        `python helpers/generate_wordcloud.py`

-2. Run the following command in the app's directory to run your web app.
+2. Run the following command in the app's directory to run your web app:

     `python run.py`

 3. Go to http://0.0.0.0:3001/